 Tom: In your book, you quote Klaus Dose and he states, “More than thirty years of experimentation on the origin of life in the fields of chemical and molecular evolution have led to a better perception of the immensity of the problem of the origin of life on earth rather than to its solution.
 At present, all discussions on principal theories and experiments in the field either end in stalemate or are in a confession of ignorance.”
 I mean, it didn’t happen.

 Dave: No, it hasn’t, it hasn’t happened.

 Tom, let me quote Colin Patterson, senior paleontologist, British Museum of Natural History.
 He’s not a dummy.
-He says, “I’ve been working on this stuff for more than (he was an evolutionist—on this stuff, he means evolution) for more than twenty years and there was not one thing I knew about it.
-It’s quite a shock to learn that one can be mislead for so long.”
+He says, “I’ve been working on this stuff for more than (he was an evolutionist)—on this stuff (he means evolution) for more than twenty years, and there was not one thing I knew about it.
+It’s quite a shock to learn that one can be misled for so long.”
 So he starts asking his fellow evolutionists, “What do you really know about this?”
 He said, “I don’t know anything.
-What can you really know for sure about evolution.”
+What can you really know for sure about evolution?”

 Tom: In other words, the fossil record.
 Where do we have—is that what he’s referring to?

 Dave: Well he’s asking—anything!
 He just says, “Give me one piece of evidence.”
 He says, “Biologists at the American Museum of Natural History in New York had no answer.”
 Now I’m quoting him: “I tried that question on the geology staff at the Field Museum of Natural History, and the only answer I got was silence.
 I tried it on the members of the Evolutionary Morphology Seminar at the University of Chicago, a very prestigious body of evolutionists, and all I go there was silence for a long time.
 And eventually one person said, ‘I do know one thing: it ought not to be taught in high school.’”